ControlZee raises $3 million for ‘massively interactive swarm games’

 “We’re calling Straits of Danger a swarm game,” Anderberg said.
 “It’s all about having large numbers of players cooperatively solve problems.
 And the platform enables that because you can just join with the link.
 So you can just click the link and be in there on any platform.
 You don’t need to purchase something, download something, or install something, or even have an account.
 You go straight into the game.”

-Anderberg said Makers Fund understood the concept when the company explained it in 2018 and decided to back it.
-But ControlZee had kept the funding quiet until now.

-Makers Fund partner Michael Cheung said in an email that it’s hard to do what ControlZee has done with Dot Big Bang, as it requires a back-end capable of running game engine-produced shared experiences without requiring downloads for the thousands of participants.
+Anderberg said Makers Fund understood the concept when the company explained it in 2018 and decided to back it, but ControlZee kept the funding quiet until now.
+Makers Fund partner Michael Cheung said in an email that it’s hard to do what ControlZee has done with Dot Big Bang, as it requires a backend capable of running game engine-produced shared experiences without requiring downloads for the thousands of participants.
+Makers Fund was the only investor in the round.

 “Given the increasing desire from creators to deepen engagement with their audiences, we believe ControlZee is well placed to enable a new wave of growth,” Cheung said.

 Dot Big Bang can bring thousands of players into a single game world in real-time gameplay alongside creators.
 ControlZee is collaborating with streamer Day[9] on the Straits of Danger game.
-While he started with 20 viewers participating, Day[9] could eventually do this with 50,000 viewers collaborating in the game in the long term.
+While he started with 20 viewers participating, Day[9] could eventually do this with 50,000 viewers collaborating in the game.

 “We think we can go higher than that in the future,” Anderberg said.